-	For our third year of this series, we headed to Napa Valley in June and earlier this month, we had the opportunity to spend three days with a group of public company board directors in Lake Como.
-Both events allowed the group to share real life stories, discuss governance challenges (e.g., activism, #metoo, global risk) and of course, enjoy some fantastic local food and wine.
+In 2018, we headed to Napa Valley in June and Lake Como in October.
+Both events allowed the group of public company board directors to share real life stories, discuss governance challenges (e.g., activism, #metoo, global risk) and of course, enjoy some fantastic local food and wine.

 Our sessions are “Chatham House Rules” to encourage free-flowing sharing of ideas and experience, but I would be remiss not share some of my personal take-aways from being surrounded by such an incredible group of board directors.
 Over the next few weeks, I’ll be sharing some insights from each event and what I think directors from various geographies and backgrounds can learn from each other.